woocommerce/woocommerce-admin/packages/navigation/README.md

 | config | <code>object</code> | config object |

 ## getDefaultOptionValue(config, options) ⇒ <code>string</code> \| <code>undefined</code>
-Get the url query key from the filter key and rule.
+Get the default option's value from the configuration object for a given filter.
+The first option is used as default if no <code>defaultOption</code> is provided.

 **Returns**: <code>string</code> \| <code>undefined</code> - - the value of the default option.